LinkedIn ad targeting is a surprisingly useful tool for studying the gender gap in tech giants.

 Since female employee estimates were drastically lower than male estimates for most of the companies we looked at, it was unlikely that the names LinkedIn could not assign a gender to would significantly alter the male/female ratio in all but a few instances.
 For example, Concur and SAS.

 Of the 50 tech companies in our study, Concur and SAS had the highest estimated percentage of female employees in their workforce.
-Concur was the only company to have equal male and female employees estimates, though LinkedIn was unable to identify a gender for 20 percent of the Concur employees with LinkedIn profiles.
+Concur was the only company to have equal male and female employee estimates, though LinkedIn was unable to identify a gender for 20 percent of the Concur employees with LinkedIn profiles.

 Women Still A Minority In Major Tech Companies